 The importance of a Speaker Website

 I met Diana when she joined my Speaking in a Different World programme in 2020.
 Diana has a blue-chip track record from the world of performance and theatre, but when the pandemic hit she realised that for her business to survive she needed to learn more about operating virtually.
 She had a great website for her primary offering Theatre for Business though Diana wanted to find a portfolio of different ways to deliver what she did online and do more speaking to go alongside her training and coaching business.
-Diana says, “Maria was very rigorous, very demanding, very challenging and I enjoyed that hugely audacious editorial pen, both in the conversations and in some of the exercises that we had to do so, it, it really helped me rethink of new ways to deliver my expertise.
+Diana says, “Maria was very rigorous, very demanding, very challenging and I enjoyed that hugely audacious editorial pen, both in the conversations and in some of the exercises that we had to do.
+It really helped me rethink new ways to deliver my expertise.
 The big thing that came out of it for me was a new website.
-Maria told me I had to have my own website under your own name.
+Maria told me I had to have my own website under my own name.
 Theatre for Business is one thing, but that’s kind of corporate training.
-You as a speaker and coach and author of a book, you need to have your own website, she said.”
+As a speaker, coach and author of a book, I needed to have my own website, she said.”